 Open Network & Internet settings

-Click on Wi-Fi settings
+Click on Wi-Fi settings.

 Within the Network & Internet settings, locate and click on the Wi-Fi settings option.
 This will open a new window with various Wi-Fi options and configurations.

-Connect to available mobile hotspot
+Connect to available mobile hotspots.

 Once you have accessed the Wi-Fi settings, the list of available Wi-Fi networks will include any nearby mobile hotspots.
 Look for the name or SSID of your smartphone’s hotspot, click on it, and select the Connect option.
 You may be prompted to enter a password if your hotspot is secured.
 After entering the password, click Connect to establish a connection to the mobile hotspot.
-Your laptop will then utilize your smartphone’s cellular data to provide you with an internet connection.
+Your laptop will then utilize your smartphone’s cellular data to provide an internet connection.

-This image is property of cdn.mos.cms.futurecdn.net.
+This image is the property of cdn.mos.cms.futurecdn.net.